nrwl/nx/nx-dev/nx-dev/public/documentation/latest/react/tutorial/06-proxy.md

 It helps with good editor integration (see [VSCode Support](/{{framework}}/getting-started/console#nx-console-for-vscode)).

-But, most importantly, it provides a holistic dev experience regardless of the tools used, and enables advanced build features like distributed computation caching and distributed builds).
+But, most importantly, it provides a holistic dev experience regardless of the tools used, and enables advanced build features like distributed computation caching and distributed builds.